-This hot chocolate with oat milk is dairy free and absolutely delicious!
-It is perfect for chilly fall nights and cold winter day.
+This oat milk hot chocolate is dairy free and absolutely delicious!
+It is perfect for chilly fall nights and cold winter days.

-I’d drinking it while looking out the window watching the snow fall or after shoveling a path through two feet of snow.
+I’d drink it while looking out the window watching the snow fall or after shoveling a path through two feet of snow.

-Since moving to warmer weather, I started graving it on on the rare rainy days of the winter season.
+Since moving to warmer weather, I started craving it on the rare rainy days of the winter season.

 I fell in love with oat milk when it was just starting to be seen on supermarket shelves but was still barely known.